StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/cloudformation-basics.md

 ## Mapping
 Mappings of TOSCA node types to AWS Resources are shown in [this table](mapping.md).

-## Transformation Lyfecycle
+## Transformation Lifecycle

 ### validate
-- Evironment check:
+- Environment check:
     - AWS CLI installed
 - Return list of supported node types
 - Model check (properties):
-    - TBD
+    - Will be addressed during implementation.

 ### prepare
 - Add missing nodes to the graph to fulfill the requirements.